-This DIY plywood desk has a secret: it’s transformable and can adapt to different tasks.
-Such a great idea for a hardworking space.
+This DIY plywood desk has a secret: it’s transformable and can adapt to different tasks, which is such a great idea for a hardworking space.
 Plus I’m drooling over the idea of mint hairpin legs!
-Why do hairpin legs just look SO GOOD with plywood projects?
+Why do hairpin legs just look SO GOOD with any plywood project?

 I am still so smitten with these walnut plywood storage bins build we made – they are great for stashing stuff in our otherwise storage-less bedside tables.
 Plus now they complement our walnut bed!

 This plywood side table on – you guessed it: black hairpin legs – is such an easy beginner DIY plywood project.
 It’s simple and straightforward to make but looks so modern and chic.
 I’m also loving those casual eucalyptus branches.
 I tried to grow a eucalyptus plant inside during the fall, but it withered and died – dried eucalyptus might be more my speed.